 Greg serves as the Lower School Math Specialist at Saint Andrew’s Episcopal School in Boca Raton, Florida.
 Working with students whose parents are known to be highly invested in their children’s education, Greg bridges the home/school connection with grace and enthusiasm for long-term understanding of difficult math concepts.
 Greg has been a pivotal leader in the implementation of the elementary Singapore Math® curriculum at his school from textbook adoption through staff training.

 Gregory Bertha was the 2016 recipient of The Patten Family Foundation Grant for Sustaining Teaching Excellence.
 He holds certifications in K-6 Elementary Ed and also K-12 Exceptional Student Education.
 Greg shows exemplary gains in his classroom instruction, and his rich mathematics teaching builds a lifelong foundation for students.
 Greg’s love of education has progressed into a passion for training fellow educators to anchor each new math concept with consequential opportunities for significant success in learning.

 [MJ] + Kinard

-MJ Kinard is known amongst her peers as an innovating teacher who is passionate about bringing relevance and understanding to her classroom math instruction.
-As an elementary school educator in Suwannee County, MJ has exceeded all of the state benchmarks for excellence and now trains teachers in the Singapore Math® -based methods that have enhanced her natural abilities as a teacher.
+MJ Kinard is known amongst her peers as an innovative teacher who is passionate about bringing relevance and understanding to her classroom math instruction.
+As an elementary school educator in Suwannee County, MJ has exceeded all of the state benchmarks for excellence and now trains teachers using the methods that have benefited others.
 MJ has been recognized as one of Florida’s High Impact Teachers for the subject of Mathematics and is categorized as a highly effective teacher.